texstudio-org/texstudio/utilities/manual/source/background.md

 - Poppler for the internal pdf preview
   (is automatically disabled if poppler is not found)

-More details on building TexStudio can be found in the [wiki](https://github.com/texstudio-org/texstudio/wiki/Compiling).
+More details on building TeXstudio can be found in the [wiki](https://github.com/texstudio-org/texstudio/wiki/Compiling).

 `cmake` detects the presence of optional dependencies and builds accordingly.